sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 It also has disadvantages:

 * It is not a high performance transfer protocol.
 If this is important, use gridftp instead.
 * Support by webdav clients varies widely.
-Some operations (like modifying or renaming a file) may not work in certain clients and circumstances.
+Some operations (like renaming a file) may not work in certain clients and circumstances.
+Modifying/overwriting a file, although the webdav protocol supports it, doesn't work on dCache; you'll need to delete the old file and upload the new file instead.

 dCache has the following webdav doors: